How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Time management: protected or constantly interrupted?

-Not everything needs fixing this week.
-But if you see degradation starting, flag it now before it becomes a crisis in month 3.
+Not everything needs to be fixed this week, but if you see early signs of degradation, flag them now before they turn into a crisis by month 3.

 Any patterns emerging?

-This is where weekly reviews compound.
-By week 4, you have data across 4 weeks.
-By week 12, you see quarterly patterns.
-By week 24, you understand your business cycles.
+This is where weekly reviews start to compound.
+By week 4, you have data across 4 weeks; by week 12, you see quarterly patterns; by week 24, you understand your business cycles.

-One agency owner noticed in week 8: every time he traveled for conferences, revenue dropped 20% the following week.
-The pattern was invisible week-to-week.
-Obvious across 8 weeks.
-He stopped traveling to conferences.
-Revenue stabilized.
+One agency owner realized in week 8 that every time he traveled for conferences, revenue dropped 20% the following week.
+That pattern was invisible week-to-week but obvious across 8 weeks, so he stopped traveling to conferences and revenue stabilized.

-Result by end of Week 1: First complete review done.
-Baseline established.
-Template validated.
-You now have one week of documented data to compare against next week.
+Result by the end of Week 1: First complete review done, baseline established, template validated, and one week of documented data ready to compare against next week.

 Weeks 2-4: Habit Formation